Place of Origin:

 click on images to enlarge

 The Reapers would search out disturbances in time, such as temporal paradoxes, leave the Time Vortex and act “as bacteria taking advantage of the wound” by devouring everything in the area.
-Older objects were stronger against them and sentient beings were of more interest than inanimate objects. they devoured creatures through their mouths, leaving no trace. they also released a golden glow from their eyes and under their skin when attacking, or about to attack.
+Older objects were stronger against them and sentient beings were of more interest than inanimate objects.
+They devoured creatures through their mouths, leaving no trace.
+They were released a golden glow from their eyes and under their skin when attacking, or about to attack.
 (Father’s Day).
-Reapers had the ability to deactivate TARDISes as to not allow for an escape from their traps. they could also break their ways into the TARDIS interiors to reach those inside.
+Reapers had the ability to deactivate TARDISes as to not allow for an escape from their traps.
+They could also break their ways into the TARDIS interiors to reach those inside.
 Reapers could be defeated by making contact with a TARDIS key.
 (Father’s Day, Four Doctors)

 A Reaper roamed the Vortex while Ramón Salamander was drifting through time towards Earth.
 (The Heralds of Destruction)